 Unless you have recently won the lottery or a distant millionaire auntie has left you a stash, the reality of most of our lives is that we have to work.
 Nine-to-five, or nine-to-nine in some cases.
 Grind, grind, grind – and we're not speaking of coffee here.

 With the economy being what it is, just having a job should make you feel grateful.
 But what if you know you should be a TV announcer and you're working as a receptionist?
-Or you have always wanted to be a scuba diving instructor, and here you are working in the basement of a twenty-storey building sorting letters?
+Or you have always wanted to be a scuba diving instructor, and here you are working in the basement of a call centre?

 Here's how to survive in the job that you have without losing your mind.